xma711/notebook/programming/ruby/README.md

 Range
 ---------------

-Range is a bit like the microsoft excel auto-completion.
+Range is a bit like the Microsoft excel auto-completion.
 We specify a starting item and ending item, and ruby will auto generate a list.
 Example: (1..10), ('a'..'d'), ('bar'..'bat')